-- Grievance Overview: Out of the 403 grievances received during RAP implementation, 355 (88%) have been resolved.
-Most of these concerns are land ownership disputes (43%), followed by compensation issues (29%), and succession-related grievances (12%). - Village-Level Cases: All 154 grievances reported at the village level have been successfully resolved, resulting in a 100% resolution rate.
-At the Sub-County level, 184 out of 232 grievances have been resolved, with a resolution rate of 79%. - Construction-Related Grievances: The Sub-County Grievance Redress Committee (GRC) has addressed disputes related to construction, including environmental issues (e.g., house cracking due to blasting, dust pollution), safety concerns (road safety), health matters, and social issues (e.g., access to Kaya Forest, labor disputes, damage to cultural artifacts, and felling of baobab trees).
-Of these, 24 grievances have been resolved, and 36 are ongoing. - Other Disputes: Several additional disputes have been resolved, including those related to the contractor's use of community roads, water resource conflicts between the contractor and the community, underpayment of workers, allegations of corruption, subcontractor tendering disputes, arbitrary employment and dismissal, and concerns about community representation in project administrative roles.

-• Remedial Actions: In response to these grievances, the committee has recommended several actions for the contractor, including sprinkling water on roads to reduce dust, reworking site access roads, enforcing speed limits, installing road signage, deploying traffic marshals, conducting community sensitization, constructing a designated access road to the Kaya Forest, and addressing labor and employment concerns with relevant stakeholders.
+- Grievance Overview: Out of the 440 grievances received during RAP implementation, 367 (83%) have been resolved.
+Most of these grievances relate to landownership disputes (39%), followed by compensation issues (29%), and succession-related grievances (12%). - Village-Level Cases: All 154 grievances reported at the village level have been successfully resolved, achieving a 100% resolution rate.
+At the Sub-County level, 196 out of 269 grievances have been resolved, resulting in a 73% resolution rate. - Construction-Related Grievances: The Sub-County Grievance Redress Committee (GRC) has addressed various disputes related to construction activities, including environmental issues (e.g., house cracking due to blasting, dust pollution), safety concerns (road safety), health matters, and social issues (e.g., access to Kaya Forest, labor disputes, damage to cultural artifacts, and felling of baobab trees).
+A total of 66 construction-related disputes have been received.
+Of these, 24 grievances have been resolved, and 36 are still ongoing. - Remedial Actions: In response to these grievances, the committee has recommended several actions for the contractor, including sprinkling water on roads to reduce dust, reworking site access roads, enforcing speed limits, installing road signage, deploying traffic marshals, conducting community sensitization, constructing a designated access road to the Kaya Forest, and addressing labor and employment concerns with relevant stakeholders.

 GRM - STATUS AS AT FEBRUARY 2025

 Level Grievances Received Grievances Resolved %

 Village 154 154 100%

 Sub-location 17 17 100%

-Sub-county 232 184 79%
+Sub-county 269 196 79%

-Totals 403 355 88%

-CONSTRUCTION RELATED GRM STATUS AS AT FEBRUARY 2025 Level Grievances Received Grievances Resolved Resolution Rate (%) Pending/ Grievances Sub county 60 24 40% 36

-GRM STATUS ON DISPUTES AGAINIST SERVICE PROVIDERS AS AT FEBRUARY 2025 Level Grievances Received Grievances Resolved Resolution Rate (%) Pending/ Grievances Sub county 20 8 40% 12
+Level Grievances Received Grievances Resolved Resolution Rate (%) Pending/ Grievances Sub county 60 24 40% 36 GRM STATUS ON DISPUTES AGAINIST SERVICE PROVIDERS AS AT FEBRUARY 2025 Level Grievances Received Grievances Resolved Resolution Rate (%) Pending/ Grievances (,,, C 1101411005

-Gender-Based Violence/ Sexual Exploitation and Abuse/ Sexual Harassment To mitigate the risks of exploitation and abuse during RAP and project implementation, the consultancy firm WomanKind Kenya (WOKIKE) has been engaged to deliver specialized services.
+Gender-Based Violence/ Sexual Exploitation and Abuse/ Sexual Harassment

+To mitigate the risks of exploitation and abuse during RAP and project implementation, the consultancy firm WomanKind Kenya (WOKIKE) has been engaged to deliver specialized services.
 These services include the implementation of prevention, management, coordination, response, and reporting measures to protect both the community and project teams from Gender-Based Violence (GBV), Sexual Harassment (SH), and Sexual Exploitation and Abuse (SEA).
 Additionally, WOKIKE strengthens the project team's capacity to identify and manage GBV risks, ensures understanding of the Project Code of Conduct, and establishes a GBV-sensitive Grievance Redress Mechanism, providing accessible prevention and response services within the project area.

-WOKIKE has conducted extensive training, sensitization sessions, and case management to foster a safe, healthy, and ethical project environment.
+WOKIKE has conducted extensive training, sensitization sessions, and case management to promote a safe, healthy, and ethical project environment.